-Mihály Baumstark
+Mihály Baumstark Agricultural Business Administration, Economics

-Agricultural engineer, economist

-Mr. Mihály Baumstark graduated at Agronomic University of Gödöllő (1973) as agricultural engineer and at Karoly Marx University of Economics (1981) as economist.
+Mr. Mihály Baumstark graduated with a degree in agricultural business administration at Gödöllő University of Agriculture (1973), and went on to do a masters in economics at the Marx Károly University of Economic Science (1981).
 He was employed by the Ministry of Agriculture and Food Industry between 1978 and 1989.
-When he left, he was deputy head of the Investment Policy Department of the Ministry.
-After this he was managing director of Hubertus Ltd., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Csányi Winery Ltd. He is currently retired.
+When he left the Ministry he was deputy head of the Investment Policy Department.
+After this he was managing director of Hubertus Bt., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Villányi Winery Ltd. (now Csányi Winery Ltd.).
+He is currently retired.
 He was a member of OTP Bank's Supervisory Board from 1992 to 1999, and has been a non-executive member of OTP Bank's Board of Directors since 1999.
-He has been the Chairman of the OTP Bank's Ethics Committee since 2010, since 2011 a member of the Remuneration Committee and since 2014 a member of the Nomination Committee
+He has been Chairman of OTP Bank's Ethics Committee since 2010, as well as a member of its Remuneration Committee since 2011, and of its Nomination Committee since 2014.

-Dr. Tibor Bíró College Associate Professor Budapest Business School
+Dr. Tibor Bíró College Associate Professor

-Dr. Tibor Bíró graduated from the College of Finance and Accountancy in 1982 with a degree in economics, and from the Budapest University of Economics in 1978.
-He hes been a certified auditor and chartered accountant since 1986.
+Dr. Tibor Bíró graduated from the College of Finance and Accountancy (1974) and from the Marx Károly University of Economics (1978) with a degree in business administration.
+He has been a certified auditor and chartered accountant since 1986.
 He was the Head of the Financial Department of the City Council of Tatabánya from 1978 to 1982.
 From 1982, he was a professor at the College of Finance and Accounting, and between 1990 and 2013 head of department at the Budapest Business School.
 Since his retirement in 2015, he has been a visiting lecturer, and working actively in his auditing and consulting company.

 From 2000 onwards, for a period of ten years, he was a member of the Presidium of the Budapest branch of the Chamber of Hungarian Auditors, and also worked as a member of the Chamber's Education Committee for five years.

 He has been a non-executive member of OTP Bank's Board of Directors since 1992.
 He has been a member of OTP Bank's Remuneration Committee since 2009, and of its Nomination Committee since 2014.